Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

 Ignite your summer garden with a fiery explosion of reds and oranges!
 Discover these dazzling annual flowers that bring the heat and turn up the excitement.

-Tropical hibiscus is a true showstopper with its large, flamboyant, and colorful flowers.
+Tropical hibiscus is truly a showstopper with its large, flamboyant, and colorful flowers.
 These annuals add a touch of the exotic to your garden, with blooms in vibrant shades of red, pink, orange, and yellow.
 Tropical hibiscus thrives in warm climates and requires ample sunlight and well-drained soil.
 They are easy to grow and the hummingbirds love them!

 Lantana is a resilient annual that blooms abundantly in hot, sunny conditions.
 Its clusters of small flowers come in a range of colors, including shades of orange, pink, and purple.